 The Altar of Mary in Naumburg Cathedral

-The project, initiated in its initial stages since October 2019 by the United Cathedral Founders and supported in terms of content by the Protestant parish of Naumburg and lively support from the bishops of the Protestant Church of Central Germany and the Catholic diocese of Magdeburg, aims to increase the spiritual appeal of Naumburg Cathedral.
+The project, initiated in its initial stages since October 2019 by the Combined Cathedral Founders and supported in terms of content by the Protestant parish of Naumburg and lively support from the bishops of the Protestant Church of Central Germany and the Catholic diocese of Magdeburg, aims to increase the spiritual appeal of Naumburg Cathedral.
 The main focus is to have the altar retable created in 1519 by Lucas Cranach the Elder for the altar of Mary in the west choir, of which only the two side wings remain, resurrected by the Leipzig artist Michael Triegel with a new central panel and liturgically placed in the service of the Annunciation.

 On 3 July 2022, the spectacular Naumburg altar project "Triegel meets Cranach" will come to a successful conclusion.
 The altar retable in the west choir of Naumburg Cathedral will be consecrated in an ecumenical vespers at 5 pm.
-The solemn vespers will be conducted by and with Bishop Friedrich Kramer and Bishop Dr Gerhard Feige, the cathedral chapter of the United Cathedral Foundations as well as Regional Bishop Dr Johann Schneider and Cathedral Preacher Michael Bartsch.
+The solemn vespers will be conducted by and with Bishop Friedrich Kramer and Bishop Dr Gerhard Feige, the cathedral chapter of the Combined Cathedral Foundations as well as Regional Bishop Dr Johann Schneider and Cathedral Preacher Michael Bartsch.
 Musical accompaniment for the vespers will include the Leipzig vocal ensemble Amarcord, the Leipzig Baroque Orchestra and the Naumburg Chamber Choir.
 The musical programme will be conducted by cathedral cantor Jan-Martin Drafehn.

 The Altarpiece by Lucas Cranach the Elder